Hagler vs Hearns: The War For Respect & Acceptance

 Hagler should rightfully be viewed as one of the greatest middleweights of any era.
 The fight with Hearns told us what we should have already known.

 It seemed as though he let out all the years of frustration and anger on the face of his opponent.
-Hearns really didn’t have a chance in that Las Vegas car park, wrong place wrong time.
+Hearns really didn’t have a chance in that Las Vegas ring, wrong place wrong time.

 Hagler had to fight like a challenger, going head first into the cannon.
 The war was a short one, the guns blazed but one man had the greater ammunition.